beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_in_depth_hmm_conf_mats_cov_type_classes50}
-    \caption[short caption todo]{Weighted confusion matrices of all 50-class HMMs, with one confusion matrix per covariance type.
+    \caption[50-class HMM weighted confusion matrices]{Weighted confusion matrices of all 50-class HMMs, with one confusion matrix per covariance type.
 The confusion matrices are normalised such that each column sums to one.}
     \label{fig:05_in_depth_hmm_conf_mats_cov_type_classes50}